leftmove/wallstreetlocal/README.md

 #### Development

-The development build is mainly made for testing, so it may not be ideal.
+The development build is mainly made for testing, so it is ideal for self-hosting.

 To run the full app, you need the microservices running through Docker, and the main application running seperately.